eelcocramer/node-bluetooth-serial-port/README.md

 ### BluetoothSerialPortServer

-#### BluetoothSerialPortServer.listen(uuid, channel, callback[, errorCallback])
+#### BluetoothSerialPortServer.listen(callback[, errorCallback, options])

 Listens for an incoming bluetooth connection.
 It will automatically advertise the server via SDP

-* uuid - the UUID of the server
-* channel - the RFCOMM channel the server is listening on, in the range of 1-30.
 * callback(address) - is called when a new client is connecting.
 * errorCallback(err) - is called when an error occurs.
+* options - An object with these properties:
+  * uuid - [String] The UUID of the server.
+If omitted the default value will be 1101 (corresponding to Serial Port Profile UUID).
+Can be a 16 bit or 32 bit UUID.
+  * channel - [Number] The RFCOMM channel the server is listening on, in the range of 1-30.
+If omitted the default value will be 1.

+    Example:
+    `var options = {
+	    uuid: 'ffffffff-ffff-ffff-ffff-fffffffffff1',
+	    channel: 10
+     }`

 #### BluetoothSerialPortServer.write(buffer, callback)